(Liver-Spleen Scan, Liver Scintigraphy)

 The IV site will be checked for any signs of redness or swelling.
 If you notice any pain, redness, and/or swelling at the IV site after you return home following your procedure, you should notify your doctor as this may indicate an infection or other type of reaction.

 You may resume your usual diet and activities, unless your doctor advises you differently.
-Your physician may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.